For a long time, I avoided rating books on Goodreads.

 After some thought and trial-and-error, my book rating system has ended up like this:

 1 Star: Just horrible.
 I’m not sure I would even finish a book that rated at 1 star

 2 Stars: Really bad.
 I had to finish it to see where the plot was going, but it was really, really bad.
 That could mean poor writing, or it could mean a plot that I just really didn’t like.
 Maze Runner falls into this category for me.

 3 Stars: Okay.
 Not bad, but nothing to write home about either.
 Many of my “just need to escape with an easy read” books fall in this category.

 4 Stars: Good, but not perfect.
-These are books I really like, but there’s just something holding me back from marking it as a favorite.
+I really like these books, but there’s something holding me back from marking it as a favorite.
 Either the writing seemed juvenile despite an amazing plot line or there were holes in the plot but the writing made up for it.
 I would say that this is my most frequently used rating.

 In all honesty, I need 3.5 Stars too.
 I recently wished I had this rating for For Such a Time.
 In my Goodreads review, I said: